Overview of J-1 Summer Work and Travel program in Russia

 About this study

 This new report is a product of 24 month-long research and comprehensive overview of the J-1 Summer Work and Travel program in Russia and other countries (Ukraine, Belarus, Kazakhstan).
 It provides information about the initial outreach to potential program participants – recruitment phase – a little known and discussed aspect of the program.
 The report describes multiple serious program violations identified and researched during the study.
-Taken together with collected empirical evidence, the analysis may become a starting point for major structural reforms and even a global class action lawsuit.
+Taken together with collected empirical evidence, the analysis may become a starting point for major structural reforms and possibly a global class action lawsuit.

 This research is unique since no prior thorough analysis of swt recruitment has been ever published.
 Most of the report is based on the data meticulously collected from primary and secondary sources further validated by our own participating experience.
 It is credible because it is based on first-hand documented information not some over-the-ocean speculations.
 We interviewed hundreds of Russian swt participants and their families, spoke with university personnel, current and former agents, attended presentations, reviewed thousands of relevant pages and dug through Russian swt media coverage.
 We also looked at credible reports from US nonprofit organizations and US diplomatic cables posted on Wikileaks.